OpenCoreData/ocdDocumentation/Talks/ICDP/talk.md

 ---
 # Over View

-Open Core Data hosts metadata and optionaly raw data for CSDCO and JRSO.
+Open Core Data hosts meta-data and optionally raw data for CSDCO and JRSO.
 This data is semantically enhanced and connected using community vocabularies where possible and minimal self maintained vocabularies where required.

 <img src="./media/connections.png" alt="connections" style="width: 400px;"/>